DhananjaySapawat/Traffic-Density-Estimation/Subtask3: Understanding and analyzing trade-offs/README.md

 4. the runtime will save in time.txt file.

-5.To get percentage error run the following commands in the terminal.
+5. To get percentage error run the following commands in the terminal.

       - make densityerror
       - ./densityerror "outputresolution(Factor).txt"(your error will be save in error.txt)